nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 1. Channels with zero equivocation
 $$ H(X|Y) = 0$$
     * Each column of the noise (channel) matrix contains only one non-zero value
-    * No doubts on the input messages when the output messages are known
+    * No doubts on the input symbols when the output symbols are known
     * All input information is transmitted
 $$ I(X,Y) = H(X)$$